chef/omnitruck-service/docs/index.md

 # Download API Documentation
  There are two environments available for Download API i.e: `production`, `acceptance`.
-Below are the base url for emvironments.
-'Acceptance' environment is an internal testing environment for Download API
+Below are the base url for emvironments. `Acceptance` environment is an internal testing environment for Download API
  ### Base url for Acceptance environments.
  `commercial` : https://commercial-acceptance.downloads.chef.co/